mikependon/RepoDB.NET/pages/features/bulkoperations.md

 The library is automatically setting the value of options argument to `SqlBulkCopyOptions.KeepIdentity` when calling the [BulkDelete](/operation/bulkdelete), [BulkMerge](/operation/bulkmerge) and [BulkUpdate](/operation/bulkupdate) if you have not passed any qualifiers and if your table has an identity primary key column.
 The same logic will apply if there is no primary key but has an identity column defined in the table.

 In addition, when calling the [BulkDelete](/operation/bulkdelete), [BulkMerge](/operation/bulkmerge) and [BulkUpdate](/operation/bulkupdate) operations, the library is creating a pseudo-temporary table behind the scene.
-It requires your user to have the correct (`CREATE`) privilege to create a table in the database, otherwise a `SqlException` will be thrown.
+It requires your user to have the proper CREATE TABLE privilege to create a table in the database, otherwise a `SqlException` will be thrown.

 #### Calling the Operations